Speed Of Sound In Kph

 Q: Does the speed of sound change with the loudness of the sound?

 A: No, the speed of sound is independent of its loudness or intensity.
-A loud sound and a quiet sound travel at the same speed in the same medium under the same conditions.
+And a loud sound and a quiet sound travel at the same speed in the same medium under the same conditions.
 Loudness refers to the amplitude of the sound wave, while speed refers to the wave's velocity.

 Q: Why is the speed of sound faster in solids than in gases?

 A: The speed of sound is directly related to the material's elasticity and density.
 Solids have much stronger intermolecular forces than gases, allowing for faster transmission of vibrations.
-The tightly packed molecules in solids facilitate quicker energy transfer compared to the loosely spaced molecules in gases.
+The tightly packed molecules in solids help with quicker energy transfer compared to the loosely spaced molecules in gases.

 Q: How does the speed of sound affect musical instruments?